garrandall/popular-music-data/tracks/all-cried-out-allure-112.md

 Over you

-(Ooh I'm over you, oh yeah you, yes)
+(Oh I'm over you, oh yeah you, yes)

 Never wanted to see things your way, I had to go astray